-The links to group poses of 4, 5, and 6 people and other related articles on portrait photography are at the bottom of this page.
+You can find related articles links to group posing, include posts for groups of 4, 5, and 6 people at the bottom of this page.
 Pour your favorite beverage, get comfortable and dive in!

 In the first three portraits we have a group of three young children; a group of one infant and her two adult parents, and the group of the three adult ladies.